cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Learn more about [Professional Services pentests](/professional-services/).

-To launch an advanced pentest, **contact our Professional Services team** at [professional_services@cobalt.io](mailto:professional_services@cobalt.io).
-You can't create a Specialized pentest or set up a special asset in the UI—we'll do that for you.

 ## Static Web Page

 Some applications are built solely on HTML, and do not change depending on the user or location.
 Contrast with [Dynamic Web Pages](#dynamic-web-page).